RobLaran/Odin-Project-WeatherApp/README.md

 ✅ Displays **current weather** (temperature, wind speed, humidity)
 ✅ Shows a **7-day forecast** with icons
 ✅ Implements **loading indicator** while fetching data
-✅ Built using **Webpack** with modular **MVC architecture**
+✅ Pops **alert notifcation** when data is loaded successfully or not ✅ Built using **Webpack** with modular **MVC architecture**

 ## 🖥️ Live Demo